 Wildlife Support Stewards help hundreds of injured, sick and orphaned wild animals every year!

 The primary qualifications for support stewards are:

 - A genuine interest and a sincere commitment (minimum three months).

 - Must commit to one 4-hour shift per week, the same day and time every week.

 - Have a current tetanus vaccination.

-- Must attend the orientation and basic skills and training class (3-4 hours on a Saturday).
+- Must attend the orientation and basic skills and training class.

-Wildlife Support Stewards provide support services for injured and sick wildlife.
-Duties include but are not limited to assisting in nursery feeding baby animals; cleaning in the hospital including wards, cages and enclosures; and sweeping, mopping and laundry.
+Wildlife Support Stewards provide support services for injured, orphaned, and sick wildlife.
+Duties include but are not limited to assisting in the nursery feeding baby animals, diet preparation, cleaning in the hospital including wards, cages and enclosures; and sweeping, mopping, dishes and laundry.